krithika2305/krithika2305/README.md

 # 💫 About Me:
-I am MCA(Master of Computer Applications) Student<br>Actively looking for job or internship opportunities to apply and enhance my skills.<br>interested in Full-stack development,Machine Learning.
+I am MCA(Master of Computer Applications) Student<br>Actively looking for job or internship opportunities to apply and enhance my skills.<br>Interested in Full-stack development,Machine Learning.

 ## 🌐 Socials: